Keibert Ruiz Player Props: Nationals vs. Cardinals

 Keibert Ruiz At The Plate

-- Ruiz is hitting .240 with nine doubles, eight home runs and 15 walks.
+- Ruiz has nine doubles, eight home runs and 15 walks while hitting .240.

-- He has hit a home run in seven games this year (12.1%), leaving the park in 3.3% of his plate appearances.
+- He has gone deep in 12.1% of his games this year, and 3.3% of his trips to the dish.

-- Ruiz has an RBI in 21 of 58 games this year, with multiple RBI in five of them.
+- Ruiz has driven in a run in 21 games this year (36.2%), including five games with more than one RBI (8.6%).
 He has also driven home three or more of his team's runs in two contests.

 - In 16 games this season (27.6%), he has scored, including multiple runs twice.